How Plants Move Us

 What often gets lost is everything in between: the walking, harvesting, carrying, sorting, stripping, drying, and shaping that were once part of daily life.

-In this workshop, we step back into these ancestral skills, working with late-summer plants from harvest to use while exploring all the movement opportunities built into each step along the way.
+In this experience-rich day on the land, we step back into these ancestral skills, working with late-summer plants from harvest to use while exploring the movement opportunities built into each step along the way.

-In this hands-on field day, we’ll work with late-summer plants from harvest to use, while exploring the movement opportunities present in foraging for teas and weaving simple garden structures you can make at home.
+In this hands-on field day, we’ll explore the movement opportunities present in foraging for late-summer teas and weaving simple garden structures you can make at home.

 Over the course of the day, we’ll step into a more ancestral relationship with plants and our bodies, including:

-identifying, harvesting, and learning about plants like wild stinging nettle, raspberry, basswood, and willow*
+identifying and harvesting plants like stinging nettle, wild raspberry, basswood, and willow (depending on what’s available)

 carrying materials back to camp